ayush29feb/Sketch-A-XNORNet/README.md

 ## Data
 I will be using the [TU-Berlin Sketch Dataset], which is the most commonly used human sketch dataset.
 It contains 250 categories with 80 sketches per category.
 It was collected on Amazon Mechanical Turk from 1350 participants, thus providing a variety of sketches for each category.
 The images are available in both SVG and PNG format.

+## Software Tools
+I will be using Tensorflow as the primary library for this project.
+However, the XNOR convolutions are not available in Tensorflow Ops, which means part of this project would be create new Ops in the Tensorflow library.

 ## Idea

 ## Milestone
+The following tasks should be completed by the milestone on 02/24/2017.
+- [ ] XNOR Convolution Ops in Tensorflow
+- [ ] A simple 2 layer network on MNIST dataset to test XNOR Convolutions Ops
+- [ ] Implement the Sketch-A-Net architecture in Tensorflow

 ## References
 - [Sketch-A-Net]: "Sketch-a-Net that Beats Humans"